chengzeyi/stable-fast/README.md

 ### Differences With Other Acceleration Libraries

 - __Fast__: `stable-fast` is specialy optimized for __HuggingFace Diffusers__.
 It achieves a high performance across many libraries.
-- __Minimal__: `stable-fast` works as a plugin framework for `PyTorch`. it utilizes existing `PyTorch` functionality and infrastructures and is compatible with other acceleration techniques, as well as popular fine-tuning techniques and deployment solutions.
+- __Minimal__: `stable-fast` works as a plugin framework for `PyTorch`.
+It utilizes existing `PyTorch` functionality and infrastructures and is compatible with other acceleration techniques, as well as popular fine-tuning techniques and deployment solutions.

 ### Performance Comparison